The Augustan Age: Politics, Society and Literature

-1. A knowledge of the ancient literary and non-literary evidence relevant to the period from 44 BC to AD
+1. demonstrate a knowledge of the ancient literary and non-literary evidence relevant to the period from 44 BC to AD

-2. An understanding of how all types of evidence may be used to reconstruct the 'history' of the period
+2. demonstrate an understanding of how all types of evidence may be used to reconstruct the 'history' of the period

-3. A nuanced understanding of the way that the history of the period has been shaped by its sources
+3. demonstrate a nuanced understanding of the way that the history of the period has been shaped by its sources

-4. A knowledge of the main historical events of the period, as well as the political, legal, cultural and societal changes in Rome and Italy as the system evolved from a republic to a principate
+4. demonstrate a knowledge of the main historical events of the period, as well as the political, legal, cultural and societal changes in Rome and Italy as the system evolved from a republic to a principate

-5. An understanding of the reasons for change and its dynamics
+5. demonstrate an understanding of the reasons for change and its dynamics

-6. A knowledge and understanding of the religious beliefs of Rome and Italy in this period
+6. demonstrate a knowledge and understanding of the religious beliefs of Rome and Italy in this period

-7. A sensitivity to the values of Roman and Italian society,
+7. demonstrate a sensitivity to the values of Roman and Italian society,

-8. An understanding of the stratification of society and of the urban-rural divide, and an appreciation of the different status of and roles played by men and women
+8. demonstrate an understanding of the stratification of society and of the urban-rural divide, and an appreciation of the different status of and roles played by men and women

-9. An ability to gather and synthesise relevant evidence, and to express appropriate ideas in oral form in tutorials
+9. demonstrate an ability to gather and synthesise relevant evidence, and to express appropriate ideas in class

-10. An ability to gather and synthesise relevant evidence, and to express appropriate ideas in written form
+10. demonstrate an ability to gather and synthesise relevant evidence, and to express appropriate ideas in written form

 Political, military and social history from the death of Caesar to the death of Augustus; the emergence of a changed constitution, from republic to empire; the development of the court, with a focus on the imperial women; the problem of maintaining the imperial system (succession); moral change and regeneration; legislation on marriage and slavery; the rebuilding of Rome.
 A range of contemporary and later writers and other evidence will be covered.